AriaYuqingXu/LoanApprovalProject/Project Midterm Report.md

 <img src=images/randomforest.png width="600" height="300">
 </p>

 ## Plan for developing the project over the rest of the semester

-We are planning to perform regularization to prevent overfitting, and decrease variance.
-Another reason for using regularization is that we aim to develop a new system that is fair, and it will penalize certain unfair features towards loan approval.
+With the current models that we have constructed so far, we are able to determine the features with stronger significance in predicting loan approval.
+In the future, we are planning to perform regularization to prevent overfitting, and decrease variance.
+Another reason for using regularization is that we aim to develop a new system that is fair, and it will penalize certain unfair features towards loan approval to create a better model.